jhou2/docs.review.ninja/README.md

 Contribute
 ----------

-> If you want to contribute to design and want to test locally follow these
+> If you want to contribute to design or want to test locally follow these
 > steps

 You need to install ruby >1.9.3 and nodejs and clone the repository.
 Open a